MicrosoftDocs/azure-docs/articles/ddos-protection/ddos-protection-overview.md

  Natively integrated into Azure.
 Includes configuration through the Azure portal.
 Azure DDoS Protection understands your resources and resource configuration.

 ### Turnkey protection
 Simplified configuration immediately protects all resources on a virtual network as soon as DDoS Network Protection is enabled.
 No intervention or user definition is required.
-Similarily, simplified configuraiton immediately protects a public IP resource when DDoS IP Proteciton is enabled for it.
+Similarly, simplified configuration immediately protects a public IP resource when DDoS IP Protection is enabled for it.

 ### Multi-Layered protection
 When deployed with a web application firewall (WAF), Azure DDoS Protection protects both at the network layer (Layer 3 and 4, offered by Azure DDoS Protection) and at the application layer (Layer 7, offered by a WAF).
 WAF offerings include Azure [Application Gateway WAF SKU](../web-application-firewall/ag/ag-overview.md?toc=/azure/virtual-network/toc.json) and third-party web application firewall offerings available in the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps?page=1&search=web%20application%20firewall).